Do you sometimes find it difficult to make yourself understood – even though you know you are using the correct English?

-If you try and pronounce English words according to the way they are spelled, as if they were Italian words, you will make it very difficult for people to understand what you’re saying, and you’ll find it impossible to understand mother-tongue speakers of English.
+If you pronounce English words according to the way they are spelled, as if they were Italian words, it will be difficult for people to understand what you’re saying, and you’ll find it impossible to understand mother-tongue speakers of English.

 When you learn a word in English, focus first on how to pronounce it – and then only after learn how to spell it.

 There are 4 common pronunciation traps:

 Let’s look at the word ‘Wednesday’.
 This word, like many others in English, has letters that you don’t pronounce.
 It’s pronounced /’wenzdei/.
 To hear the pronunciation follow this link and click on the ‘listen’ icon.

 As mentioned earlier, it’s hard work speaking another language, forcing your face into new shapes to make new sounds.

 One big difference between English and Italian is the way consonants go together.
 Italian words tend to end in vowel sounds.
 English words often start and end with consonants.